 In the middle of last night, I woke up with today’s topic – Leftovers.

-I find behind all cultural and personal habits and patterns of living a spiritual connection, metaphor or lesson.
+I find behind all cultural and personal habits and patterns of living is a spiritual connection, metaphor or lesson.
 The mundane reveals the meaningful.

 Let’s go behind and beyond the sensory delight of leftovers.